AshleyY1065/AshleyY1065/README.md

 - 👀 I’m interested in diversity in technology and preventing bias in data.
 - 📖 I've completed a Web Development Bootcamp involving HTML, CSS, and JavaScript.
-- 🌱 I’m currently learning Python, SQL, and DevOps in a Back End Bootcamp
+- 🌱 Most recently I completed a Back End Bootcamp involving Python, SQL, and DevOps.
 - 👯 I’m looking to collaborate on all kinds of Front End and Back end projects.
 - 📫 How to reach me AshleyY1065@gmail.com